 Speeding means driving above the legally required speed limit; it’s one of the most dangerous aggressive driving behaviors ever.
 11258 people (about 30 persons daily) died in 2020 due to speeding.
 This made speeding responsible for 29% of all road accident fatalities that year.
 According to the National Safety Council (NSC), the total number of deadly auto crashes in 2020 was 10,136.

 Driving above the recommended or reasonable speed limit in Georgia is a crime that carries various penalties.
 However, the punishment an offender receives for speeding depends on how much above the speed limit that they were going.
-Sometimes, drivers move at such ridiculously high speed that Georgia has a name for them, “super speeders.”
+Sometimes, drivers move at such ridiculously high speeds that Georgia has a name for them, “super speeders.”
 These motorists also have much steeper penalties than regular speeders.

 In this article, we’ll discuss the Georgia Super Speeder Law extensively.
 Let’s begin.